jesseharold/MongoNewsScraper/README.md

 ## TO DO
 * sort articles on news and saved pages my date modified
+* make it so saved articles show as already saved, can't be saved twice
 * fix populate of comment info

 Optional To Do's: